Skip to main content

 The long-term effects on bone and cardiovascular health present a more nuanced picture of benefits and risks.
 GH and IGF-1 are potent stimulators of bone metabolism.
 They increase the activity of both osteoblasts (cells that build bone) and osteoclasts (cells that resorb bone).

-On the other hand, a known side effect of GH elevation is fluid retention, which can increase and strain the cardiovascular system in susceptible individuals.
+On the other hand, a known side effect of GH elevation is fluid retention, which can increase blood pressure and strain the cardiovascular system in susceptible individuals.
 Careful dose titration and monitoring of blood pressure and fluid balance are therefore essential components of a long-term treatment protocol.

 Physiological System Potential Long-Term Benefits Potential Long-Term Risks and Considerations Clinical Monitoring Parameters